 In Chinese medicine practice point of view, green mung beans help to reduce ‘hot air’ inside the body to balance ‘qi’, air.
 Chinese green bean soup is used to cleanse or detox bodies.
 It helps to reduce pain and prevent heat stroke, especially during summer.

 However, this mung bean soup is not good for weak or cold bodies.
-Besides, remember don’t consume too much because it’s legumes will create gas and make your stomach upset.
+Besides, remember don’t consume too much because its legumes will create gas and make your stomach upset.

 Do you need to soak green beans before cooking?